-In Part 3 of our CYA* blog series we’re focusing on Payment Card Industry (PCI) compliance.
+In Part 3 of our CYA* blog series, we’re focusing on Payment Card Industry (PCI) compliance.
 PCI Data Security Standards (PCI DSS) were last updated in May 2018 (version 3.2.1) with version 4.0 planned to be released in late 2020.
 This article will be based on the requirements of version 3.2.1.

-Unlike the previous version of our CYA blogs (GDPR/CCPA, HIPAA/HITECH), PCI compliance isn’t the law but it is an industry standard.
+Unlike the previous version of our CYA blogs (GDPR/CCPA, HIPAA/HITECH), PCI compliance isn’t the law but it is an industry-standard.
 Credit card companies (American Express, MasterCard, Visa, Discover, and JCB) had each been setting standards on their own but came together to create the PCI Security Standards Council in 2004.
-These standards apply to “to all entities that store, process or transmit cardholder data and/or sensitive authentication data” [Quick Reference Guide] – and not just in the US.
+These standards apply “to all entities that store, process or transmit cardholder data and/or sensitive authentication data” [Quick Reference Guide] – and not just in the US.
 Brick and mortar stores, online retail, or sole proprietors that take major credit cards (or debit cards with a credit option) from those on the PCI Security Standards Council must adhere to them.

 For many small businesses, using a basic point of sale system that meets PCI compliance may be all they are doing – quick payments for a cup of coffee or a haircut.
 In simpler, smaller businesses there shouldn’t be a need to store credit card data.
-Merchant account providers may offer hosted payment pages or other options that encrypt the customer’s data while taking payments online or recurring billing systems.
+Merchant account providers may offer hosted payment pages or other options that encrypt the customer’s data while making payments online or recurring billing systems.

-Some of these fall on the shoulders of customers who are unaware of how to handle their own information security but also employees who should be trained in PCI compliant policies.
+Some of these fall on the shoulders of customers who are unaware of how to handle their own information security but also employees who should be trained in PCI-compliant policies.
 Throwing away hastily scrawled order information without shredding it or keeping PAN on index cards for recurring charges can result in being non-compliant and risk breaches.
 These sorts of issues happen to all level companies (table below) from the smallest sole proprietorship yoga studios to the largest international corporations.